Richard von Hegener: Biography

 Hegener later provided an account of how the method of killing was decided: injections and overdoses of narcotics were ruled out as impractical and it was decided to use carbon monoxide gas, filling a room at a suitably located clinic with the gas in order to terminate a large group at a time.
 This was the origin of the gas chambers.
 Hegener was present at a test of the methodology that took place in January 1940 at the old jail in Brandenburg an der Havel (later Brandenburg Euthanasia Center) and was subsequently responsible for obtaining the necessary materials for constructing the gas chambers and cremation facilities at the "euthanasia centers", as well as for the delivery of the gas.
 He ordered what was needed both for the child killing program and for the adults, including the large amounts of drugs such as phenobarbital used in the latter program.
 In addition, he and Hefelmann processed the forms that doctors and midwives were required to submit in case of an abnormal birth and determined which newborns were ineligible to be killed under the program.
 He later worked with Viktor Brack on the adult "euthanasia" program and, after Hitler ordered it stopped in 1941, they both provided their expertise in starting up the program to gas the Jews in the concentration camps.

 At the end of the war, Hegener took refuge together with Hefelmann in Stadtroda, in Thuringia, where the records concerning the child "euthanasia" program were also taken to be destroyed.
 He worked first in agriculture and later for a timber processing company.
 Under the slightly altered name of Richard Wegener, he obtained a position at the Ministry of Commerce and Transportation in Mecklenburg.

-Discovered in 1949, Hegener was sentenced on 14 July 1952 by the Magdeburg State Court to life in prison for crimes against humanity.
+Arrested in 1951, Hegener was sentenced on 14 July 1952 by the Magdeburg State Court to life in prison for crimes against humanity.
 However, after serving four years of his sentence, he was released in July 1956 under a so-called ministerial decision.
 He then moved from East Germany to the West.
 He remained in contact with his former supervisor, Hefelmann, and obtained a sales position at Deutsche Werft in Hamburg through Dietrich Allers, who was advising the company legally and had formerly headed the central office at Action T4.